 Nothing says “acquisition disaster” like a company still running on spreadsheets, handwritten invoices, and an email inbox that doubles as a CRM.
 System integration is a nightmare if done poorly, but a competitive advantage if done right.
 Deciding whether to migrate a newly acquired company’s operations to your existing stack or let it continue independently requires a delicate balance.

 Standardization creates efficiency, but forcing a well-oiled operation to change overnight can lead to rebellion.
 The best approach?
 Take what works, eliminate what doesn’t, and ensure that financial oversight is centralized—because surprises in accounting are rarely the good kind.
+Tight financial oversight and centralized reporting from day one are what keep those surprises from happening in the first place.

 Scaling Like a Megalomaniac

 Growth is where the magic happens.
 Once the acquired business is running smoothly, it’s time to turn it into a cash-printing machine.
+That’s the transition from a single acquisition to genuine scaling businesses under one roof—sustainable growth instead of a one-off flip.